 - Learn to maintain individual and team safety

 - Feel inspired, supported, and connected

 SCA Leaders will be sent a Welcome Letter by their hiring managers.
-The Welcome Letter will provide all the information you’ll need to get ready for training including a packing list, schedule, workshop registration links, etc. If you are scheduled to attend a SCA Leader Training and have not already received this letter please check in with your hiring manager.
+The Welcome Letter will provide all the information you’ll need to get ready for training including a packing list, schedule, etc. If you are scheduled to attend a SCA Leader Training and have not already received this letter, please check in with your hiring manager.

 SCA hires are required to complete the following online training within 14 days of accepting your position or prior to attending SCA Training, whichever comes first.
 Save all completion certificates for your own records.

-- Required for all leaders or members who will be driving SCA vehicles; valid for two years.
+- Required for leaders or members who will be driving SCA vehicles; valid for two years.

 - Complete all nine the Driver Training Segments